 As part of its commitment to graduate education, the Department of Chemistry offers an advanced program to its graduate students for the development of teaching skills.

 The intent of this program is to acquaint graduate students in chemistry with the practice of creating and operating a high-quality, college-level chemistry course.
-Its principal feature is the pairing of a graduate student (an Associate) with a department faculty member in the teaching of a regular department course.
-The goal is to help the Associate become an effective chemistry instructor, and in so doing, to increase the likelihood that the Associate will compete successfully for a college-level teaching position.
+Its principal feature is the pairing of a graduate student (a student faculty associate) with a department faculty member in the teaching of a regular department course.
+The goal is to help the associate become an effective chemistry instructor, and in so doing to increase the likelihood that the associate will compete successfully for a college-level teaching position.

 (1) be making satisfactory progress toward a Ph.D. or M.S. degree.

 (2) be within two years of expected completion of degree work.
-Interest in the Program should be made known to the Coordinator at the earliest possible time, however.
+Interest in the program should be made known to the program coordinator at the earliest possible time, however.